tracsman/AzureCT/README.md

 - Show-Results.ps1

 Both commandlets have a single input parameter:
-- **RemoteHost** - This is required and is the local IP Address copied in step 1 of the Installation Instructions above.
+- **RemoteHost** - This parameter is required for Show-Results and optional for Clear-History, for both commandlets this parameter is the IP Address of the Azure VM copied in step 1 of the Installation Instructions above.

 #### Clear-History.ps1
-This commandlet will delete the WebPing xml files on both the local PC and the remote Azure VM.
+This commandlet will delete any WebPing data on both the local PC and the remote Azure VM (if the server IP is provided).

 #### Show-Results.ps1
-This commandlet will open a web browser on the local Client PC to display the WebPing xml data saved to the remote Azure VM.
+This commandlet will open a web browser on the local Client PC to display the WebPing data saved to the remote Azure VM.